Vaccines show declining effectiveness against infection overall but strong protection against hospitalization amid delta variant

 “The New York state data gives us a nice look at how we can link data together when you have comprehensive reporting across a number of systems,” said Robert A. Bednarczyk, an epidemiologist at Emory University Rollins School of Public Health, who has worked with the study authors in the past but was not involved with this research.

 By the end of the study period, 66 percent of New Yorkers 18 and older were vaccinated.
 Vaccine effectiveness against hospitalization remained constant, above 90 percent.
+And of the more than 48,000 new infections from late spring into summer, 9,675 were in vaccinated people, or about 1 in 5 cases.

-Of the more than 48,000 new infections from late spring into summer, 9,675 were in vaccinated people, or about 1 in 5 cases.
-Breakthrough cases such as these do not mean the vaccines are failing, Bednarczyk said: “The vaccine is doing what it’s supposed to do.
-It’s priming our immune system.”
+But Bednarczyk said breakthrough cases such as these do not mean the vaccines are failing.
+“The vaccine is doing what it’s supposed to do.
+It’s priming our immune system,” he said.

 Immunized people may still get infected, because the vaccines aren’t perfect.
 But it is possible immune fighters will sweep the virus out the door much more quickly in a vaccinated person, Bednarczyk said, citing a not-yet-peer-reviewed paper from researchers in Singapore.
 In that report, vaccinated patients more swiftly defeated an infection compared with those who weren’t.

-The results in New York may not easily translate to other communities.
+Though the results in New York may not easily translate to other communities.
 Maria Sundaram, an infectious-disease epidemiologist at the University of Toronto Dalla Lana School of Public Health, said it is difficult to make comparisons partly because this is an examination of an entire state, not a model that accounts for uncertainties in a population sample.

 The change in vaccine effectiveness over time “to about 10 percent lower, I would take with a grain of salt,” Sundaram said, because there may be uncertainty from mismatches between databases or reporting lags.